 - I’d suggest booking tickets from the Hobbiton movie set tours official website and arriving by car/bus.
 Tours from Rotorua/Auckland will unnecessarily cost more due to the organized transport.

 - If you are super enthusiastic about hobbits, you can get costumes and take pictures (or so we were told upon arriving at the movie set – nobody in our group expressed this wish to the guide 😉)

 - Don’t come in high heels since it will be uncomfortable (and potentially dangerous 😉) to walk narrow paths with them.

-- In New Zealand, occasional downpours or drizzling are common – in this case guides will distribute big umbrellas, so that is one less thing to worry about.
+- In New Zealand, occasional downpours or drizzling are common – in this case, guides will distribute big umbrellas, so there is one less thing to worry about.
 But bring a sweater/jacket just in case it gets chilly.

 How to get to Hobbiton?

 The Hobbiton is located near the village Matamata, which is a one-hour drive from Rotorua or 2.5 hours from Auckland.